 Step 1: List your goal(s).

 Your sales goals should be specific, measurable, achievable, relevant, and timely.
-Answering the following questions should help you determine the best goal for your incentive plan:
+Answering the following questions should help you begin your incentive plan template by determining the best goal for your incentive plan:

 - Which products or product lines have the highest profit margin?